omidarmat/webDevNotes/html-css/html-css.md

   text-decoration: none;
   text-decoration: underline dotted orange;
   /* text decoration is usually used to style <a> elements which are underlined by default.
 This is a shorthand property for multiple other CSS properties: text-decoration-line, text-decoration-style, and text-decoration-color.  */
-}
+  letter-spacing: 0.5px;
+  /* defines the space between letters.
+This property is not set using the 'rem' unit since it is a very small dimension */ }
 ```